Pause. Breathe. Reflect.

 - Are you struggling to concentrate or focus at work or in school?

 If you answered yes to any of these 10 questions, you could benefit help with your anxiety/stress level.
-I provide therapy for anxiety to teens and adults in West Chester, PA.
+I provide therapy for anxiety to teens and adults in Glen Mills, PA.
 Therapy can help you:

 - Learn more effective ways of coping with stress and worry